TejasViswa/PIC10B_Disc1B_Disc2B/Week_1/Ret_by_ref.md

 ```
 6 6
 ```
-Note: Here, instead of variable y, I'm directly using the function return to reference x.
+Note: Here, instead of variable x, I'm directly using the function return to print x.
 - Creating a variable in function
-- Returning a reference in the main function
+- Creating a reference of that variable in the main function Here, y references x and x can be assigned a value using the function return (everytime you see fn(), replace it with `x` in your mind) and thus both the variables' values are changed